1 / 50

 B. wait until you are in the curve before downshifting.

-C. slow down to a safe speed before taking the curve.
+C. slow down to the posted speed limit for the off ramp.

 Slow down to a safe speed, and downshift to the right gear before entering the curve.
 This lets you use some power through the curve to help the vehicle be more stable while turning.